 © SBMA 2022 – all rights reserved

-When seeking out health insurance coverage past when it is partially covered by your previous employer, how do you choose between picking COBRA or Private Health Insurance?
+When seeking out health insurance coverage past when it’s partially covered by your previous employer, how do you choose between picking COBRA or private health insurance?
 Both have pros and cons.
 The right choice, however, depends on your unique circumstances.

 What is COBRA?